eXascaleInfolab/ase-lab/README.md

 sh install_init.sh
 ```

-- To build a particular database, run the installation script located in the database folder.
+- To build a given database, run the installation script located in the database folder.
 For example, to install druid

 ```bash
 cd Databases/timescaledb